saguywalker/sitcomchain/README.md

-# sitcomchain
+# SITCOMCHAIN
-Blockchain's part of a senior project using tendermint
+Blockchain's part of a senior project using tendermint.

+Currently Under Development